- Best Laser Measuring Tools Reviews

 - Weighs as much as a brick

-- Accuracy: Features long range measuring with extreme accuracy and measures distances up to 165 feet to within 1/16 inch.
+- ACCURACY: This fully featured and powerful laser measurer features long range measuring with extreme accuracy and measures distances up to 165 feet to within 1/16 inch, for professional confidence

-- Easy to use: Simple, one button operation: Press button once to begin measuring; The GLM165 40 is compact enough to fit in any pocket; Features a backlit color display that allows measurements to be easily read, even in dark areas
+- EASY-TO-USE: Simple, easy to use one button operation starts by pressing button once to begin measuring; The GLM165 40 is compact enough to fit in any pocket; Features a backlit color display that allows measurements to be easily read, even in dark areas

-- Live measuring: Provides default real time measurement that adjusts as you move closer and farther from target, just like a tape measure
+- CONVENIENT: Provides default real time measurement that adjusts as you move closer and farther from target, just like a tape measure, plus it has 10 measurement memory to keep track of distances

 Bosch creates fantastic tools, so any purchase of a Bosch is a solid investment, one which comes with a fan base, Bosch has a community of its users, which is fantastic but also goes to show how good their tools are.